 Dasylirion is a small genus of 18 semi-succulent species.
-These truly striking plants are native to the southern United States and Mexico, closely resembling both Yuccas and Agaves.
-They are found in very arid lands, along dry washes and on rocky hillsides where soils are porous and extremely well drained.
-In their region of origin no rain may fall for 10 months or more, and these plants have adapted to surviving such extended drought.
+These striking plants are native to the southern United States and Mexico, closely resembling Yucca and Agave.
+They grow in arid lands along dry washes and on rocky hillsides where soils are porous and well-drained.
+In their native habitats, no rain may fall for ten months or more, and these plants have adapted to survive such extended drought.

-Dasylirions produce enormous rosettes of foliage that is narrow, often stiff, and serrated at the edges.
-Some species are significantly barbed while others are smooth.
-Leaves may be just the width of a kebob skewer or flat and ribbon like, blue in color and slightly twisted.
-Over time the plants develop hefty trunks that may be left natural with their cloak of dead dry leaves or pruned clean for a more architectural form.
+Dasylirions produce enormous rosettes of narrow leaves, often stiff and serrated at the edges.
+Some species are significantly barbed, while others are smooth.
+Leaves may be just the width of a kebob skewer or flat and ribbon-like, blue and slightly twisted.
+Over time the plants develop hefty trunks that may be left natural with their cloak of dead, dry leaves or pruned clean for a more architectural form.

-These plants bloom often but not every year.
+These plants often bloom but not every year.
 They are diecious, which means male and female flowers are borne on separate plants.
-When flowering they send up rigid stalks to the height of a one-story rooftop.
-The upper half to third is thickly covered pale yellow hooked blossoms that are pollinated by a wide range of day and night flying insects.
-After flowering the dried stalks are coveted for grouping in decorative urns.
+When blooming, they send up rigid stalks to the height of a one-story rooftop.
+The upper half to third is thickly covered with pale yellow hooked blossoms pollinated by various flying insects.
+After blooming, the dried stalks are coveted for grouping in decorative urns.

-Only a few species of Dasylirion are commonly grown, but these can be remarkably drought, heat and cold tolerant.
+Only a few species of Dasylirion are commonly grown.
+They can be remarkably drought, heat, and cold tolerant.
 The most significant in the modern design world is the hemispherical wiry Dasylirion longissimum.
-Valued for its flat blue leaves, Dasylirion wheeleri is preferred as an outdoor landscape plant for desert gardens with a cast iron constitution.
-The green desert spoon, Dasylirion acrotriche of Mexico is preferred for its coloring which lends a more lush character to the garden.
+Valued for its flat blue leaves, Dasylirion wheeleri is preferred as an outdoor landscape plant for desert gardens with a cast-iron constitution.
+Dasylirion acrotrichum is preferred for its coloring, which lends a more lush character to the garden.

 Growing Condition and General Care

-They thrive best in full sun, but can be grown with some shade and humidity.
-Plant in very fast draining soil and provide little or no water in winter.
-Treat like a succulent.
-Best where winter temperatures stay above 50 °F (10 °C), but can take some periods of frost.
+They thrive best in full sun but can be grown with some shade and humidity.
+Plant Dasylirions in fast-draining soil and provide little or no water in winter.
+Treat them like a succulent.
+Best where winter temperatures stay above 50 °F (10 °C) but can take some periods of frost.
 Plants in containers can be moved inside during longer cold spells.

 - Back to genus Dasylirion